igoryand/encyclopedia/README.md

 # encyclopedia
-The library of real-world things and how they relate to each other
+The library of real-world predictions